parkco34/suicides/README.md

 - Be cautious in the interpretation and dissemination of results.

 ## Tools and Libraries
-- Python (Pandas, Scikit-learn, Matplotlib, Seaborn)
+- Python (Pandas, Matplotlib, Seaborn)
-- R (optional, for supplementary analysis)

 ## Future Work
 - Explore additional models and compare their performances.
 - Incorporate more granular data, if available.

 ## Contributors
-- [Your Name]
+- ParkDaddy
-- [Other Contributors, if any]

 ## Acknowledgements
 - Data Sources (e.g., Department of Veterans Affairs, CDC)